Electrochemistry is the study of how redox reactions can be used to construct useful tools, like batteries and electrolytic cells.

 The overall potential of the battery, or cell, formed from these two half reactions is the sum of the standard electrode potentials, one written as a reduction (keeping the sign from the table) and one written as an oxidation (flipping the sign).

-Effectively, we've just subtracted the standard reduction potentials, which removes any trace of the potential of the SHE.
+Effectively, we've just subtracted the standard reduction potentials, which removes any trace of the potential of the SHE, so it was appropriate to set it to zero V.

 One last thing that we'll get into in another section: If the resulting cell potential is positive, the reaction will be spontaneous, and the battery will work.
 If it's negative, the reaction won't go.